 Stop measuring days by degree of productivity and start experiencing them by degree of presence. —Alan Watts

-A sustainable mindfulness practice features a set of gentle mind/body exercises specifically designed to help you find peace and joy in the moment.
-Here are a few of the core exercises usually recommended:
+A sustainable mindfulness practice features a set of touchstone exercises specifically designed to help you find and keep your peace of mind.
+Here are some of the exercises typically recommended:

 Breathwork.
-Sustainable mindfulness isn’t about sitting on a meditation cushion all day (although you may decide to explore that option too).
-It’s about bringing mindfulness into every aspect of your life.
-As an anchor exercise, breathwork is a very powerful way to enter the Now.
+Breathwork is a very powerful way to enter the Now.
+It usually serves as an anchor touchstone.
 Simply focus your attention on your breath, noticing each inhale and exhale.
 When your mind wanders, gently bring it back to the breath.
+As you breathe, you can feel yourself touching presence.
 Breathing techniques like this can be practiced anywhere—at your desk, while standing in line.
-Recommended for managing daily stress and panic attacks.

 Mindful Walking.
-Instead of walking on autopilot, pay close attention to the sensation of your feet touching the ground, the rhythm of your steps, and the sounds around you.
+Touchstones are all around us!
+For example, instead of walking on autopilot, pay close attention to the sensation of your feet touching the ground, the rhythm of your steps, and the sounds around you.

 Five Senses Exercise.
-A quick way to ground yourself in the Now.
-Simply pause and take note of what you see, hear, smell, taste, and touch at the present moment.
+Another touchstone is to simply pause and take note of what you see, hear, smell, taste, and feel at the present moment.

 Single Tasking.
 Focus on doing one thing at a time, like preparing a meal or walking your dog.
 Pay close attention to a single task can sharpen your attention while putting you in the euphoric state of Flow.